Post Summary: How To Camp In The Rain and Tips On Staying Dry Outside

 Something didn’t fully dry?
 Pack it in a garbage bag to prevent it from getting all your other gear wet once it’s packed away.
 Just remember to take it out to fully dry later.

-Just recently, we bought a large bin from Lowe’s to store all our camping gear (like this one below).
+Just recently, we bought a large bin from Lowe’s to store all our camping gear.
 Turns out, it also doubles as convenient rain-proof storage!

 Bins are especially helpful if you are sleeping out of your car.
 Moving them around to make room when you are going to bed exposes them to rain, and it’s important for your gear to be covered in transport!